NOTE: A “Quick Jump” Menu can be found on left side of page to jump to specific topics.

 Please note that we cannot issue a release with stale headline already issued via another wire service.
 Because various systems pull news from all major wire services like ours, using same content across multiple services can result in content spam complaint, duplicate content penalties, and other problems.
 No newspaper site syndicating news wants multiple copies of the same headline on their site, and may actually delete all copies vs. sorting out the primary version.
 So, it's mandatory to change headline, and perhaps first paragraph for news submitted to Send2Press, if the news has already been issued or scheduled with another news service.

 Word Length Limit Reminder:

 Please remember that distribution plans have a specific word length limit which includes all of the required elements noted below.
 You calculate the “word length” by using the word count feature in your word processor (they all have this function).

-Specifically, our “Standard” level distribution plans have a base word length limit of 800-1,200 words (no actual limit, this is recommended guideline), and our “Premium” level dissemination plans have a base word length limit of either 400 or 500 words total.
+Specifically, our “Standard” level distribution plans have a base word length limit of 800-1,200 words (no actual limit, this is recommended guideline), and our “Premium” level dissemination plan has a base word length limit of 400 words total.
 You can learn more about word length limits below, this page.
 300-500 words is an optimum word length for any modern press release.
-Word length limits are specified in our Plan Comparison Charts.
+Word length limits are also specified in our Plan Comparison Charts.

 Content Requirements - Step by Step:

 All press releases start with a headline (or “title”).
 This is the main element used to link to your news online, used as the subject line in emails to media folk, and describes what it is you're announcing as news.
 It should contain your most important focus keywords.
 Headlines are now done as Initial Capped and not ALL CAPS.